jibnorge/Stanford-Visual-Genome-Image-Paragraph-Captioning-using-Xception/README.md

 ## 📊 Dataset

-This project uses a subset of the **Visual Genome dataset**, which contains around **20,000 images**, each labeled with a **descriptive paragraph** [Stanford Image Paragraph Captioning Dataset
+This project uses [Stanford Image Paragraph Captioning Dataset ](https://www.kaggle.com/datasets/vakadanaveen/stanford-image-paragraph-captioning-dataset) a subset of the **Visual Genome dataset**, which contains around **20,000 images**, each labeled with a **descriptive paragraph**.
-](https://www.kaggle.com/datasets/vakadanaveen/stanford-image-paragraph-captioning-dataset).
 For training purposes, we use a subset of **5,000 image-paragraph pairs**.

 Each image is associated with a paragraph caption that acts as a training label.